gschambers/router-rx/README.md

 `Disposable createRouter( Object<String, Function> );`

 Create a new router, mapping path strings to handler functions.
 Handler functions can optionally return an instance of `Rx.Disposable`, which will be automatically disposed when the route is changed or the containing router is disposed.

+`Function redirect( String path, Boolean invoke );`

+Create a handler function that redirects to a specified `path`.
+If `invoke` is true, the handler is called immediately.

 ## TODO